-Hand sanitizers are hard to come by these days so I thought I would formulate an effective homemade hand sanitizer that can not only be sprayed on your hands but also on other surfaces for protection.
+Hand sanitizers are an absolute must during the coronavirus outbreak and the store shelves at the grocery store have been empty lately so I thought I would formulate an effective hand sanitizer that can not only be sprayed on your hands but also on other surfaces for further protection.

-You’ve probably heard that it is recommended that you use 70% of rubbing alcohol in your homemade recipe or else it is not 100% effective so I’ve decided to create a recipe reflecting that proportion.
+You’ve probably heard that the CDC (Center for Disease Control) has recommended that you use 70 percent alcohol (isopropyl alcohol) in your homemade recipe or else it is not 100% effective so I’ve decided to create a recipe reflecting that proportion.